Jarrnett History, Family Crest & Coats of Arms

 Early Notables of the Jarrnett family (pre 1700)

-Outstanding amongst the family at this time was Sir Roger Gernett of Lancashire; Henry Garnet (1555-1606), sometimes Henry Garnett, an English Jesuit priest executed for his complicity in the Gunpowder...
-Another 29 words (2 lines of text) are included under the topic Early Jarrnett Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Sir Roger Gernett of Lancashire; Henry Garnet (1555-1606), sometimes Henry Garnett, an English Jesuit priest executed for his complicity in the Gunpowder Plot of 1605.
+He was born at Heanor, Derbyshire, the son of Brian Garnett and his wife, Alice Jay.
+"Father John Gerard states that his parents were well esteemed, and well able to maintain their family...

+Another 66 words (5 lines of text) are included under the topic Early Jarrnett Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jarrnett family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Jarrnett or a variant listed above: James Garnet who settled in Maryland in 1685; Elizabeth Garnet settled in Virginia in 1623; Judith Garnett settled in Massachusetts in 1634; Susan and Thomas Garnett settled in Virginia in 1623.